 - Needle aspiration.
 A hollow needle with a small flexible tube (catheter) is inserted between the ribs into the air-filled space that's pressing on the collapsed lung.
 Then the doctor removes the needle, attaches a syringe to the catheter and pulls out the excess air.
 The catheter may be left in for a few hours to ensure the lung is re-expanded and the pneumothorax does not recur.

 - Chest tube insertion.
 A flexible chest tube is inserted into the air-filled space and may be attached to a one-way valve device that continuously removes air from the chest cavity until your lung is re-expanded and healed.

 If a chest tube doesn't re-expand your lung, nonsurgical options to close the air leak may include:

 - Using a substance to irritate the tissues around the lung so that they'll stick together and seal any leaks.
-This can be done through the chest tube, but may be done during surgery.
+This can be done through the chest tube, but it may be done during surgery.

 - Drawing blood from your arm and placing it into the chest tube.
 The blood creates a fibrinous patch on the lung (autologous blood patch), sealing the air leak.

-- Passing a thin tube (bronchoscope) down your throat and into your lungs to look at your lungs and air passages and place a one-way valve.
+- Passing a thin tube (bronchoscope) down your throat and into your lungs to look at your lungs and air passages and placing a one-way valve.
 The valve allows the lung to re-expand and the air leak to heal.

 Rarely, the surgeon will have to make a larger incision between the ribs to get better access to multiple or larger air leaks.